Cannock Chase murders: Further evidence

 An examination of records pertaining to Morris in the index card filing system revealed Morris had been questioned four times between 1964 and 1968 in relation to the abductions and murders, and had initially been considered a strong suspect.
 On each occasion, his wife had provided an alibi as to his accounts of his whereabouts to authorities.
-Resultingly, his index card had simply been marked "Alibied wife only-NFA".
+As a result, his index card had simply been marked "Alibied wife only-NFA".
 No further action had been taken, although two police officers who had interviewed Morris on 29 February 1968 as part of the renewed house-to-house enquiries had commented upon the questionnaire Morris had filled in for investigators: "Very good likeness to the Identikit; not satisfied with this man due to the unsatisfactory alibi of wife alone."

 By 12 November, an examination of Morris's insurance records revealed that at the time of the abduction of Julia Taylor and the murder of Margaret Reynolds, he had owned a two-tone Vauxhall Velox, which he had sold in November 1965.
 Furthermore, petrol receipts obtained from his employer placed him in specific areas at the time of abductions.
 For example, he had been driving a green company-issued Hillman Super Minx on the date of Reynolds' abduction, being tasked with visiting a particular Aston firm on this date.
 An examination of time card records at the factory where Morris worked revealed he had clocked out at 1:13 p.m. on 19 August 1967.
 These developments led Patrick Molloy to remark to his colleagues: "I think we've found the bastard."